phbernard/adamik-app/README.md

 ## Introduction

-The Adamik-Client application is a boilerplate implementation of the main Adamik API endpoints.
+The Adamik application is a boilerplate implementation of the main Adamik API endpoints.
 It serves as a starting point for developers looking to integrate with the Adamik API, providing essential functionalities and example usages of the API.
 As a truly open-source project licensed under the MIT License, Adamik-Client encourages community contributions and collaboration to enhance and expand its capabilities.

 ### Useful links